 ~A number of people told me he was taking advantage of me being a newbie.

 ~That, would make me just like everyone else.

 We don’t create trust on the golf course or at the tapas bar.
 It comes when people SEE our integrity in action not just hear us blather on about it.

-Do you know of any successful person or company who wasn’t trusted by their customers?
+Do you know of any successful person or company who isn’t trusted by their customers?